 Nanjing Massacre Memorial Hall

-The Nanjing Massacre Memorial Hall is a moving tribute to the estimated 300,00 local residents who died during the worst atrocity of the Second-Sino Japanese War in 1937.
-Completed in 1985 and further extended 10 years later, the site covers an area of 28,000 square meters (302,400 square feet) and features several sculptures on the grounds, as well as a significant number of artifacts within the memorial and perhaps most importantly, contains one of the mass burial grounds of that tragic event in history.
+The Nanjing Massacre Memorial Hall is a moving tribute to the estimated 300,00 residents who died during the worst atrocity of the Second-Sino-Japanese War in 1937.
+Completed in 1985 and extended ten years later, the site covers an area of 28,000 square meters (302,400 square feet).
+It features several sculptures on the grounds, as well as a significant number of artifacts within the memorial.
+Perhaps most importantly, it contains one of the mass burial grounds of that tragic event in history.

 Subway Line 2 – Yunjin Road station